 And in the same way, if to go to your destination it is only possible to do so through a single road (imagine a mountain pass), in case of changing roads the only thing that will ask you is to turn around because, in those circumstances, it is the only real possibility that exists.

-In short, the behavior will not always be the same because it depends on our initial route and where you are pedalling.
-Someday the option will not appear, or if it appears all three options will be virtually identical.
+In short, the behavior will not always be the same because it depends on our initial route and where you are driving.
+One day the option will not appear, or if it does, the three options will be practically identical.
 Or the shortcut will cut your route too much.
 As I say, "it all depends".

 Finally, another of the new features is found around the LiveTrack function.
 Now, by sharing our workout, it also allows you to share the route you are following.